hipe/tmx/tan_man/doc/issues/011-the-peek-module-name-hack-narrative.md

 # the peek module name hack :[#011]

+## foreward

+something similar is going on over at [#dt-006]. it looks more sophisticated there maybe.

 ## introduction

 this is an intense hack. it is an intense hack. scan the first few lines